-a) In the first quarter of each fiscal year, announcement will be made either in GIANT STEPS or by special mailing that nominations for National Specialty conformation judges will be open for a period of six (6) weeks.
+a) In the first quarter of each calendar year, announcement will be made through one or more of the following: GIANT STEPS the club newsletter, by special USPS mailing, through electronic balloting, or on the Giant Schnauzer Club of America website that nominations for National Specialty conformation judges will be open for a period of 30 days.
+A list of known qualified and eligible judges will be posted on the GSCA website.
+Each member can nominate up to three judges as the National Specialty Judge.
+Nominations shall be sent anonymously via an electronic ballot sent to members who have opted to vote electronically or via USPS mailing to the Judges Nominating Committee.

 b) Eligibility for nomination of conformation judges is based upon the following general criteria:

-Nominated judges must have a working dog background.
+Judges must have a working dog background.

-Nominated judges must have previously judged a “major” entry in the breed.
+Judges must have previously judged a “major” entry of Giant Schnauzers.

-Nominated judges must have been involved in the breed through judging, handling or breeding for at least five (5) years.
+Judges must have been involved with Giant Schnauzers through judging, handling or breeding for at least five (5) years.

-Nominated judges can only judge a National Specialty once (1) in every ten (10) years.
+Judges can only judge a National Specialty once (1) every ten (10) years.

 Per AKC regulations and criteria, the membership or Board of Directors can recommend up to three Breeder/Exhibitors to be presented to the AKC for consideration by the membership to judge the National Specialty.
-Should one of those nominated receive the majority of the votes, they will be asked if they are willing and able to fulfill all criteria set forth by AKC to have the one time permit to judge the National Specialty.
-If they decline, the next person with the most votes would be asked to judge.
+Should one of those Breeder/Exhibitors receive the majority of nominations, they will be asked if they are willing and able to fulfill all criteria set forth by AKC to have the one time permit to judge the National Specialty.
+If they decline, the next person with the most nominations (either another Breeder/Exhibitor or AKC Judge) would be asked to judge.

-c) Nominations shall be sent to the Chairperson of the JUDGES NOMINATING COMMITTEE who will work with the Committee members to identify the top five (5) judges who most closely meet the general criteria.
+c) Nominations shall be sent to the Chairperson of the JUDGES NOMINATING COMMITTEE who will work with Committee members to identify the judge who has received the most nominations

-d) The JUDGES NOMINATING COMMITTEE shall contact each of the top five judges nominated to verify that they would, if chosen, accept the assignment and advised of the tentative show site and date.
-If a judge declines acceptance, contact will be made with subsequent judges in descending order of voting until the required pool of five (5) judges has been obtained.
+d) The JUDGES NOMINATING COMMITTEE shall contact the judge with the most nominations to offer them the assignment and advise them of the date and show site.
+If the judge declines to accept the offer, contact will be made with subsequent judges in descending order of nominations until the assignment is accepted.
+Nominated judges will be given a period of fourteen (14) calendar days to respond.
+If they do not respond within that 14 day period, the next judge that received the most nominations will be notified and offered the assignment.

-e) The JUDGES NOMINATING COMMITTEE shall prepare a biography of each of the five (5) judges indicating acceptance.

-f) Biographies shall be sent out to the membership along with a ballot to be returned to the Chair of the JUDGES SELECTION COMMITTEE by a specified date.

-Members will be sent by e-balloting or special mailing a ballot to be completed within a reasonable amount of time.

-g) The judge receiving the most votes shall be hired for the National Specialty three (3) years following the vote.
+e) The judge receiving the most nominations and who accepts the assignment shall be hired for the next National Specialty.

-g) The judge receiving the most votes shall be hired for the National Specialty three (3) years following the vote.
-The judge will notified by email or telephone call that he has been nominated.
-They will be given a period of 14 days to respond to this notification.
-If they do not respond within those 14 days the judge with the next most votes will be notified.

-h) If a judge cannot fulfill their assignment, an alternate shall be chosen from the list in descending order of preference.
+f) If a judge cannot fulfill their assignment after accepting it, an alternate shall be chosen from those nominated in descending order of preference as described in d) above.

-i) The JUDGES SELECTION RESULTS shall be published in GIANT STEPS or sent to the membership by special mailing.
+g) The JUDGES NOMINATING COMMITTEE shall prepare a biography of the judge who accepts the assignment to be published with the announcement of the judge in Giant Steps or club newsletter, and posted on the GSCA website.

-4. Selection of the Sweepstakes judges for National Specialties shall be left to the authority of the Regional Director and their Show Chairperson and Show Committee.
-Final selection will be subject to the GSCA Board of Directors approval.
+4. Selection of the Sweepstakes judges for National Specialties shall be left to the authority of the Regional Director, Show Chairperson, and Show Committee.
+Final selection will be subject to approval of the GSCA Officers and Directors.

-5. Selection of Obedience judges for National Specialties shall be left to the authority of the Regional Director and their Show Chairperson and Show Committee.
-Final selection will be subject to the GSCA Board of Directors approval.
+5. Selection of Obedience judges for National Specialties shall be left to the authority of the Regional Director, Show Chairperson, and Show Committee.
+Final selection will be subject to approval of the GSCA Officers and Directors.

-6. A judge for Breed, Sweepstakes, and Obedience shall be permitted to judge a National Specialty once (1) every five (5) years.
+6. A judge for Sweepstakes shall be permitted to judge a National Specialty once (1) every five (5) years.

+7. A judge for Obedience and Rally shall be permitted to judge a National Specialty once (1) every three (3) years.

 REGIONAL SPECIALTIES